 Eldor Shomurodov should now be treated as a high-confidence Uzbekistan primary.
 The pattern is very consistent: captain, all-time leading scorer, penalty taker in historic moments, and still trusted after misses.
 He scor...

 CAF is exactly where this kind of page can be useful.
-Official tournament and qualifier reports exist, but few places keep the hierarchy cleanly updated.
+Tournament and qualifier evidence exists, but few places keep the hierarchy cleanly updated.

 Riyad Mahrez is the best current Algeria penalty call.
 The strongest recent evidence is his AFCON 2025 winner from the spot against Burkina Faso, which restored him as the clearest direct senior signal after the more mix...

 Ryan Mendes is one of the cleaner African calls on the board.
-CAF reported him scoring the late AFCON knockout penalty against Mauritania, and SofaScore later shows him converting Cabo Verde's qualifier penalty against E...
+CAF recorded him scoring the late AFCON knockout penalty against Mauritania, and Il Margine audit later shows him converting Cabo Verde's qualifier penalty ag...

 Franck Kessie is still the best current Cote d'Ivoire answer.
 He took and scored the huge AFCON knockout penalty against Senegal and also converted the decisive final kick in the shootout.
 Later qualifier evidence agains...